Navigating the Dacast VOD Solution: A Walkthrough

 As soon as your video is uploaded, we’ll start creating your renditions:

-Upon finishing uploading the files, all successfully uploaded videos to the system should appear on the front page of your account.
+Upon finishing uploading the files, all successfully uploaded videos to the system should appear in the Video Section of your account.
 It will show the following information:

-To begin working on a VOD, click on the pencil icon, simply hover your mouse towards the right of the video file (as shown above, with the cursor of the mouse).
+To begin working on a VOD, simply hover your mouse towards the right of a video file and click on the pencil (edit) icon.

-After clicking on the edit icon, you will be able to manage and control the media file.
-There are seven main tabs that offer a variety of publishing settings that allow you to indicate your preferences.
-Let’s break down what you can do under each tab.
+After selecting edit, you will be able to manage and control the media file.
+There are seven main tabs that offer a variety of settings.
+Let’s break down what you can do in each tab.

 Manage the name and description of the file

 See if the file is part of a specific video folder

-You can elect positions within the video to put specific chapter markers by clicking on “Add Chapter.”
+You can select positions within the video to put specific chapter markers by clicking on “Add Chapter.”

 This tab allows you to do the following to your VOD platforms:

 Add an intro to your VOD